digitoby/data-science-projects/README.md

       - Plotting clustered data
       - Implementing the Elbow Method to find the optimal # of clusters
 - [Project 4: MNIST Classification](MNIST_Classification)
-  - In this project, I built a feed-forward neural network to classify handwritten digits from the MNIST dataset.
+  - In this project, I built a deep learning neural network to classify handwritten digits from the MNIST dataset.
 I practiced:
       - Loading and preprocessing datasets with tensorflow_datasets
       - Scaling image pixel values and batching data for training
       - Designing a neural network with different activation functions